joeyliu7975/PodcastPlayer/README.md

 * URL ``` https://xxx.sound.mp3 ```

 #### Primary Course( happy path ):
-1.AVPlayerItem load url, and the url is valid 2.AVPlayerItem is ready to play
+1.AVPlayerItem load url, and the url is valid<br/>
+2.AVPlayerItem is ready to play<br/>
-3.AVPlayer play the audio
+3.AVPlayer play the audio<br/>

 #### The url is invlid ( sad path ):
 System doesn't play the audio